 - An electrical vehicle is used by the Town Council's outside services team.

-- Discussions are ongoing with Derbyshire County Council with regards to installing 'no idling' signage outside local schools.
+- Discussions are ongoing with Derbyshire County Council with regards to installing 'no idling' signage outside local primary schools.

 - A grant has been given to the Lea Brook Valley project to provide all the materials to improve a footpath, which will hopefully encourage more people to walk to a local school.